Sarah Pallett: Early life and career

-Pallett was born in Jersey, Channel Islands and spent her early years in the United Kingdom.
+Pallett was born in Jersey, Channel Islands, and spent her early years in the United Kingdom.
 Her mother died of breast cancer when Pallett was 21.
-She came to New Zealand with her husband and two daughters.
-Since divorced, she was a midwife for 10 years, working as a rural midwife and then at Christchurch Women's Hospital.
-She became a midwifery lecturer at Ara Institute of Canterbury, and also served as president of the majority union of academic staff at Ara.
+She moved to New Zealand with her husband and two daughters, and later divorced.
+She was a midwife for 10 years, working as a rural midwife and then at Christchurch Women's Hospital.
+She became a midwifery lecturer at Ara Institute of Canterbury, and served as president of the majority union of academic staff at Ara.

 Political career

-Pallett founded and now chairs the Canterbury Women's Branch of the Labour Party.
+Pallett founded and later chaired the Canterbury Women's Branch of the Labour Party.